antzGames/libGDX-cameraShake/README.md

 The current code uses a linear diminishing radius for shaking.
 Future releases might use libGDX's [interpolation](https://libgdx.com/wiki/math-utils/interpolation).

-## TODOs
+## TODOs for demo

-Instead of generating random values for parameters, create a GUI with sliders for parameters.
+Instead of generating random values for parameters in the demo, create a GUI with sliders for parameters.